 Role: Co-organizing working groups and proposal writing

 Kolozsvári, O., Xu.
-W; Parviainen, T. ; Nieminen, L.; Noiray, A.; Hämäläinen, J. (in revision).
-Age-related differences in coherence between brain activation and speech envelope at word and sentence levels.
+W., Parviainen, T., Nieminen, L., Noiray, A. & Hämäläinen, J. (2021).
+Coherence between brain activation and speech envelope at word and sentence levels shows age-related differences in low frequency bands.
+Neurobiology of Language (open access)

 Rebernik, T., Jacobi, J., Jonkers, R., Noiray, A., & Wieling, M. (2021).
 Reviewing 30 years of electromagnetic articulography: some suggestions for improved experimental approaches.
+Laboratory Phonology, Special collection: Techniques and Methods for Investigating Speech Articulation, 12(1):6.
+DOI(open access)

 Noiray, A., Popescu, A., Killmer, H., Rubertus, E., Krüger, S., & Hintermeier, L. (2019).
 Spoken language development and the challenge of skill integration.
 Frontiers in Psychology, Language Sciences.
 DOI (open access)